material-motion/material-motion/specifications/runtime.md

 **Configuration**: Intentions can have configurable properties.

 **Portability**: Intentions should be encodable.
-An Intention should be transferable over a network and to disk.
+An Intention should be transferable over a network and to/from permanent storage.

 ## Commit Intentions